Updated on December 13, 2022 by Sarina Tariq

 A tool used to turn a sewn corner to the right side with a sharp, crisp point.

-Usually seen in pullovers made in knitted fabric, this collar lies close to the neck in double fabric.
+Polo collar is isually seen in pullovers made in knitted fabric.
+This collar lies close to the neck in double fabric.

 Pork chop pockets